 Montage, Deer Valley

 Undoubtedly one of North America's most prestigious mountain lodges, the Montage offers ski-in/ski-out luxury with inspiring mountain views, just five minutes from Park City's Main Street.
 Its amenities include several dining venues and a 35,000 square foot spa.

 The Chateaux, Deer Valley

 Set in a complex of alpine-style buildings, this high-end hotel blends comfort and modern style.
 It's a minute's walk from Deer Valley Resort and a 3-minute walk from the closest ski lifts.
 There's an Italian restaurant, a relaxed lounge with a bar, and a ski shop, plus a spa, a 24/7 fitness centre, hot tubs and an outdoor heated pool.

 Hotel Park City

-Right next to Park City Golf Course, Hotel Park City contains buildings which ooze old-world charm.
+Right next to Park City Golf Course and its Nordic ski trails, Hotel Park City contains buildings which ooze old-world charm.
 Relax in front of roaring fireplaces and find some tranquillity after an exciting day on the slopes, either by treating yourself to some time in the spa, enjoying dinner in one of the hotel’s two restaurants, or simply enjoying the fantastic views of the surrounding Wasatch Mountains.